shartzog/CovidCNN/README.md

 Modules:
  - network_dictionary_builder.py:
-    builds a series of randomized CNNs based on provided test tensor. kwargs can be used to apply constraints including a list of optimizers to test for all nets. includes training, importing, and exporting functions for entire net dict.
+    builds a series of randomized CNNs based on provided test tensor.<br>
+    kwargs can be used to apply constraints including a list of optimizers to test for all nets. includes training, importing, and exporting functions for entire net dict.
     NOT specific to CovidCNN.
 Could be utilized in other applications.